agustinsivoplas/compose-multiplatform-software-factory-agent/README.md

-# 🚀 Antigravity Factory: KMP/CMP AI Architect
+# 🚀 Google Antigravity Factory: KMP/CMP AI Architect

 Welcome to the **Antigravity Factory**.
 This repository contains the initialization scripts and skill definitions for a specialized AI Agent designed to bootstrap and manage production-ready **Kotlin Multiplatform (KMP)** and **Compose Multiplatform (CMP)** projects.